-Dollar Tree, Inc. (DLTR) CEO Mike Witynski on Q3 2020 Results - Earnings Call Transcript

 Family Dollar sales highlights for the third quarter included the 6.4% same-store sales increase was on top of the 2.3% comp in Q3 a year ago.
 This was comprised of a 21.3% increase in average ticket, partially offset by a 12.3% decline in transaction count.
 The ticket and traffic trends are relatively balanced throughout the quarter.

 The sales strength was broad-based geographically, with each zone delivering positive comps ranging 4.7% or better.
-Categories performing well are many of the discretionary categories that we have been focused on improving, including home décor, household products, toys, electronics and apparel.
+Categories performing well are many of the discretionary categories that we have been focused on improving, including home decor, household products, toys, electronics, and apparel.
 Both rural and urban Family Dollar stores delivered mid-single digit comp increases with rural slightly outpacing urban.

-Regarding the cadence of comps, each month increase was greater than 5.5% with September being the strongest month and October slightly better than August.
+Regarding the cadence of comps, each month’s increase was greater than 5.5% with September being the strongest month and October slightly better than August.
 The consumable side of the business delivered another positive quarterly comp at 4.1% and discretionary comp was strong at 14.6%.

-On our March call, I discussed the challenge and opportunity to enhance the discretionary performance at Family Dollar through improved product assortment, sharper price points and greater values.
+On our March call, I discussed the challenge and opportunity to enhance the discretionary performance at Family Dollar through improved product assortment, sharper price points, and greater values.
 Customers are noticing and they are responding.
 In Q2, discretionary as a percent of net sales at Family Dollar increased 140 basis points to 21.5% of sales.
 Our discretionary grew 2x faster than the total market in Q3.

 During the quarter, we launched the ability to sell product directly on our Web site at FamilyDollar.com, providing customers another way to access great values.
-Additionally, we are early in the test phase of the following initiatives; buy online pick up at store and delivery options through Instacart and shipped.
+Additionally, we are early in the test phases of the following initiatives; buy online and pickup at store and delivery options through Instacart and Shipt.
 There will be more to come on future calls.

 As I mentioned on our call three months ago, it's a new day at Family Dollar.
 I continue to be very pleased with the team's overall progress.
 We are three quarters into 2020 with an operating margin of 5.1% compared to 2% three quarters into 2019.
-The key elements of our improvement plan include improve merchandising and marketing, raising stock and raising store in-stocks, upgrading brand standards, creating a selling culture and refining our format strategy.
+The key elements of our improvement plan include: improved merchandising and marketing, raising stock -- raising store in-stocks, upgrading brand standards, creating a selling culture, and refining our format strategy.

 I would also like to recognize Dollar Tree Canada.
 Our Canada President and Chief Operating Officer, Neil Curran and his team are hitting on all cylinders.
 During Q3, Dollar Tree Canada opened two new stores bringing the total to 230 stores north of the border.